Persians

-Persians, (Note: /ˈpɜrʒənz/ PUR-zhənz; less commonly: /ˈpɜrʃənz/ PUR-shənz) or the Persian people, (Note: مردم فارس) are an Iranian ethnic group from West Asia.
-They are indigenous to the Iranian plateau and comprise the majority of the population of Iran.
+Persians, (Note: /ˈpɜrʒənz/ PUR-zhənz; less commonly: /ˈpɜrʃənz/ PUR-shənz) or Persian people, (Note: مردم فارس) are an Iranian ethnic group indigenous to the Iranian plateau that comprise the majority of the population of modern-day Iran.
 They have a common cultural system and are native speakers of the Persian language.
 In the Western world, "Persian" was largely understood as a demonym for all Iranians rather than as an ethnonym for the Persian people, but this understanding shifted in the 20th century.

-The Persians were originally an ancient Iranian people who had migrated to Persis (also called "Persia proper" and corresponding with Iran's Fars Province) by the 9th century BCE.
-Together with their compatriots, they established and ruled some of the world's most powerful empires, which are well-recognized for their massive cultural, political, and social influence in the ancient Near East and beyond.
-The Persian people have contributed greatly to art and science, and Persian literature is one of the world's most prominent literary traditions both inside and outside of Iran.
+The Persians are descended from ancient Iranian peoples who migrated to Persis (also called "Persia proper" and corresponding with Iran's Fars Province) by the 9th century BC.
+Although Persians, Kurds, and other Iranian tribes originally migrated from Central Asia to Iran in the second millennium BCE, genetic evidence suggests that modern Iranians are mostly descended from the ancient indigenous populations of the Iranian Plateau, rather than being primarily descended from only Central Asian migrants, depending on the ethnic group.
+Alongside the various ethnicities and cultures that they were contemporaries with, they established and ruled some of the world's most powerful empires, which are widely recognized for their massive cultural, political, and social influence in the ancient Near East and beyond.
+Persians have contributed greatly to art and science, and Persian literature is one of the world's most prominent literary traditions both inside and outside of Iran.
 The regional prestige of their civilization was the basis for the development of many noteworthy Persianate societies, especially among the Turkic peoples, throughout Central Asia and South Asia.

-In contemporary terminology, Persian-speaking people from Afghanistan, Tajikistan, and Uzbekistan are known as Tajiks, with the former two countries having mutually intelligible Persian varieties known as Dari and Tajiki, respectively; whereas those from the Caucasus (primarily in the Republic of Azerbaijan and in Dagestan, Russia), albeit heavily assimilated, are known as Tats.
+In contemporary terminology, Persian-speaking people from Afghanistan, Tajikistan, and Uzbekistan are known as Tajiks, with the former two countries having mutually intelligible Persian varieties called Dari and Tajiki, respectively; whereas those from the Caucasus (primarily in the Republic of Azerbaijan and in Dagestan, Russia), albeit heavily assimilated, are known as Tats.
 Historically, however, the terms Tajik and Tat were used synonymously and interchangeably with Persian.
 Many influential Persian figures hailed from outside of Iran's modern borders—to the northeast in Afghanistan and Central Asia, and, to a lesser extent, to the northwest in the Caucasus proper.

-In historical contexts, especially in English, "Persian" may be defined more loosely (often as a national identity) to cover all subjects of the ancient Persian polities, regardless of their ethnic background.
+Additionally, several Persian dynasties ruled Greater Iran from outside of modern-Iran's borders.
+The Samanid Empire, whose founder Saman Khuda hailed from Balkh, ruled much of Greater Iran from Bukhara (present-day Uzbekistan).
+The Saffarid dynasty governed much of Greater Iran from Zaranj (present-day Afghanistan), and the Ghurid dynasty ruled parts of Greater Iran from Firozkoh (present-day Afghanistan).
+The former two dynasties contributed significantly to the restoration of the Persian language and identity following the Arab conquest of Persia, with arguably the most important outcome being the Samanid patronage behind the composition of the Shahnameh.